The 15 Factors that Will Influence Your Timeline

 - How many countries do you lease in?
 More than 10?

-- How many people touch leased equipment (or data about it)?
+- How many people touch leased assets (or data about it)?
 More than 1000?

-*Categories might include material handling equipment, IT equipment, manufacturing equipment, office equipment, corporate aircraft, etc.
+*Categories might include real estate, material handling equipment, IT equipment, manufacturing equipment, office equipment, corporate aircraft, etc.

 Quality of Your Current Lease Accounting